octobercms/docs/setup-installation.md

 <a name="troubleshoot-installation"></a>
 ## Troubleshooting Installation

+1. **The installation hangs or freezes when I enter the license key**: This can happen in some environments when pasting the key contents.
+Press the ENTER key multiple times to allow the installation process to continue.

 1. **A blank screen is displayed when opening the application**: Check the permissions are set correctly on the `/storage` files and folders, they should be writable for the web server.

 1. **The back-end area displays "Page not found" (404)**: If the application cannot find the database then a 404 page will be shown for the back-end.
 Try enabling [debug mode](../setup/configuration#debug-mode) to see the underlying error message.